-An old woman lived in a terrace house.
+An old woman lived in a terraced house.
 She was a vegan and she loved all kinds of animals.
 She believed that it was a bad thing to kill an animal.

 One day, she saw a mouse in her kitchen.
 But because she loved animals, she didn’t want to kill it.

 On the next day, the mouse came again.
-She looked at the woman.
+It looked at the woman.
 The woman didn’t shout at it.
 She didn’t try to catch it.
 But after a while the mouse ran away.

-But on the next day, the mouse came again.
+But on the following day, the mouse came again.
 The woman came into the kitchen.
 The mouse looked at her, but it didn’t run away.
-The mouse waited and thought ‘what will the woman do now?’
+The mouse waited and thought ‘What will the woman do now?’

 The woman went to the cupboard and took out some biscuits.
 She broke the biscuits into small pieces and put them on the floor.
 The mouse came closer and ate the biscuits.